mbtissot/random-stuff/README.md

 	10. [Poisson Distribution](https://en.wikipedia.org/wiki/Poisson_distribution)
 	11. Prime number sieve (using generators and [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes))
 	12. Sum of cubes is equal to sum of naturals squared (Sum($n^3$) = (Sum(n))$^2$)
+	13. Computing the probability that a list is a *Chaotic Permutation* (one which an elements value is not the same as its index in the list)
+	14. A [Random Walk](https://en.wikipedia.org/wiki/Random_walk) visualizer.
+Shows the steps of the random walker, and then tells you its final position